Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Methods

-\paragraph{Anchor Growing.}
+\subsubsection{Anchor Growing.}

-Following~\cite{kerbl20233d}, we use the received gradient as a criterion for the refinement of each anchor Gaussian.
-We adaptively grows new anchor Gaussians to previous empty voxels across the octree from the spawned neural Gaussians, following the practice of~\cite{lu2023scaffold}.
-The gradients of the spawned neural Gaussians of each anchor are recorded after each training iteration.
-For every $T$ iterations, we calculate the average gradient each neural Gaussian over $T$, denoted as $\nabla_g$.
-Note that, only those neural Gaussians with $\nabla_g$ surpassing a pre-defined threshold $\tau_g$ are considered significant.
-In the context of octree structure, the question arises: which LOD level should be assigned to the newly converted anchor Gaussians?
-We address this by modifying the growing strategy to add new anchors at different granularities, and monotonically increase the difficulty of growing new anchors to higher LOD levels by setting $\tau_g^{\ell}=\tau_g * 2^{\beta\ell}$, where $\beta$ is a relative threshold to adjust the refinement of anchor points.
-To avoid too aggressive growing into higher LOD level, we only allow the neural Gaussians at level $\ell$ to be promoted to the next level $\ell+1$ if $\nabla_g>\tau_g^{\ell}$, and keep it within the same level if $\tau_g^{\ell}< \nabla_g < \tau_g^{\ell+1}$.
+Following the approach of~\cite{kerbl20233d}, we use the view-space positional gradients of Gaussian primitives as a criterion to guide anchor densification.
+New anchors are grown in the unoccupied voxels across the octree-structured grids, following the practice of~\cite{lu2023scaffold}.
+Specifically, every $T$ iterations, we calculate the average accumulated gradient of the spawned Gaussian primitives, denoted as $\nabla_g$.
+Gaussian primitives with $\nabla_g$ exceeding a predefined threshold $\tau_g$ are considered significant and they are converted into new anchors if located in empty voxels.
+In the context of the octree structure, the question arises: which LOD level should be assigned to these newly converted anchors?
+To address this, we propose a `next-level' growing operation.
+This method adjusts the growing strategy by adding new anchors at varying granularities, with Gaussian primitives that have exceptionally high gradients being promoted to higher levels.
+To prevent overly aggressive growth into higher LOD levels, we monotonically increase the difficulty of growing new anchors to higher LOD levels by setting the threshold $\tau_g^{L}=\tau_g * 2^{\beta L}$, where $\tau_g$ and $\beta$ are both hyperparameters, with default values of $0.0002$ and $0.2$, respectively.
+Gaussians at level $L$ are only promoted to the next level $L+1$ if $\nabla_g > \tau_g^{L+1}$, and they remain at the same level if $\tau_g^{L} < \nabla_g < \tau_g^{L+1}$.

-In practice, we find it sub-optimal if we estimate the LOD level between pairs of camera center and target Gaussian solely based on observation distances.
-We further set a learnable LOD bias for each anchor Gaussian as a residual to $\hat{L}$.
-We find it effectively supplement the high-frequency regions with more consistent details to be rendered during inference process, such as the presented sharp edges of an object as shown in Fig.~\ref{fig:ablate}.